inbouto/EveFleetSetups/Wormhole-mining.md

 - Strategic cruisers (very popular in J-space)

 For this reason, the vanguard should always be comprised of a covert ops ship, fitted both with a **covert ops cloak**, an **interdiction nullifier**, as well as a **warp core stabilizer**, and maximizing align time and general elusiveness.<br>
-For the sake of keeping the fleet flexible in case of an emergency, it is also desirable for the vanguard to be holding a **mobile depot**, for instance allowing mining ships to fit a probe launcher and serve as a makeshift [rearguard](#the-rearguard).
+For the sake of keeping the fleet flexible in case of an emergency, it is also desirable for the vanguard to be holding a **mobile depot**, for instance allowing mining ships to fit a probe launcher and serve as a makeshift [rearguard](#the-rearguard).<br>
+Please note that while the vanguard is a probing ship, the systems it will venture into should already have been probed down.
+The vanguard should already have access to safe spot and entry and exit wormhole locations, and should not have to scan wormhole signatures during normal operations.

 #### The Payload
 This section is whatever ships are currently being escorted by the motorcade.
-They usually don't have a role within the motorcade, but can sometimes be .
+They usually don't have a role within the motorcade, but can sometimes be retro-fitted to support the motorcade in case of a [split](#split).

 #### The Rearguard
-Similar to [the vanguard](#the-vanguard), the rearguard is tasked with finding a new way out if the motorcade gets split by a wormhole collapsing during passage.<br>
+Similar to [the vanguard](#the-vanguard), the rearguard is tasked with finding a new way out in case of a [split](#split).<br>
-In case of a split, the rearguard should assume the role of vanguard for the group that is left behind.<br>
+After a [split](#split), the rearguard should assume the role of vanguard for the group that is left behind.<br>
 For this reason, while the rearguard is not in as much immediate danger as [the vanguard](#the-vanguard) during normal operations, it should still be similarily fitted with a **covert ops cloak**, an **interdiction nullifier**, as well as a **warp core stabilizer**, and maximizing align time and general elusiveness.

 ####